 With this option, you can take only one top end Mac mini or a Mac Pro for your whole team.

 Wow, this looks promising.
 What do I need to do ?

-In part 2 of this serie, we will see how to configure the Mac (connect it to an Active Directory, allow remote access and multiple sessions) and how to configure your team in the Apple Developer portal.
+It will lead you on every steps needed to set up the Mac (connect it to an Active Directory, allow remote access and multiple sessions) and your developers’ machines.